p/redis-dump-load/README.rst

     ./redis-load < dump.json

-Symlinks work as well. "load" in the executable name triggers the loading mode, otherwise the default is to dump and ``-l`` option switches into the loading mode.
+Symlinks work as well. "load" in the executable name triggers the loading mode, "dump" triggers the dumping mode, otherwise the default is to dump and ``-l`` option switches into the loading mode.

 Dependencies
 ------------